ayseecer/qbb2022-answers/week13-homework/feedback_kw.md

 5. simulation returns a list of allele frequencies at each generation

 6. line plot generation number x-axis and allele frequency y-axis with notated starting allele frequency and pop size as well as labeled axes; 0.5 pts for notes/labels

-  * don't see the allele freq and pop size notated on the plot -> -0.1

 7. time to fixation histogram for starting allele freq of 0.5 and pop size of 100 with at least 1000 independent runs